 Vassar College | Poughkeepsie, New York

-We reorganized the interior to provide additional offices to accommodate the full faculty, simplify circulation, and create a new emergency exit from the third floor.
-Damaged plaster was repaired and reconstructed, original baseboards and doors were replicated, and the original wood windows were restored for improved energy efficiency.
-The small entry porch was removed and rebuilt with an expanded footprint that could accommodate a new ramp, subtly integrated into the surrounding landscape, which provided an accessible entrance at the front of the building while maintaining its historic character.
+VMA reorganized the interior to provide additional faculty offices, simplify circulation, and create a new emergency exit from the third floor.
+Restoration included repairing and reconstructing damaged plaster, replicating original baseboards and doors, and restoring original wood windows for improved energy efficiency.
+Lastly, the small entry porch was removed and rebuilt with an expanded footprint to accommodate a new ramp, subtly integrated into the surrounding landscape, to provide accessibility at the front of the building while maintaining historic character.

 Landscape completed in association with Michael Van Valkenburgh Assoc.

 Budget: $3 million